GeekTrainer/learn-django/Module1/Module1_Unit6.md

 In order to create the app, we first start by navigating to the inside of the project root folder **myfirstproject** and input the following on the command line.

-[!NOTE] If you have decided to clone the app starting folder structure from the GitHub repository you can skip to the next step of **Creating a View**.

 ```bash
 python manage.py startapp hello_world
 ```